Amsterdam addresses take the form of street then house number, such as Damrak 1.

 Amsterdam's reputation as a relaxed city is well-founded, as anyone will find out after even the shortest of wanders around the famous Red Light District.
 However, not everything goes.
-Smoking dope is not accepted everywhere: spliffing up in restaurants is usually frowned upon.
+Smoking dope is not accepted everywhere: locals have a relaxed attitude, but use your discretion.
 And while most of its restaurants don't have dress codes, many nightclubs ban sportswear and trainers.

 Conventions & conferences

 AJ Ernststraat 595, Southern Canal Belt (504 0200/www.congrex.nl).
 Tram 5/Metro 51.
 Open 9am-5.30pm Mon-Thur; 9am-5pm Fri.
 Credit AmEx, DC, MC, V.

 Specialists in teleconferencing.
 Phone for information and prices.